When Europeans first arrived in New Zealand they began celebrating anniversaries, such as the annual provincial anniversaries.

 The largest event was the Centennial Exhibition, a large fair held in Wellington.
 There were also events and historical re-enactments around the country.
 More than 250 centennial memorials were erected, including rest rooms, trees and parks.
 Books on New Zealand’s history and culture were published, a film was produced, and art exhibitions and competitions were held.

 Provinces celebrated their 100th anniversaries over the next decade, with local events and memorials.

 In the 50 years since the centenary the Māori protest movement had grown and challenged the idea that New Zealand hadperfect race relations.
 New Zealand had also become more multicultural.
 These changes were reflected in how the country celebrated its 150th anniversary.
 The commemorations mainly looked towards the future rather than the past, though there were some historic re-enactments.

 The two major events were the Commonwealth Games, held in Auckland, and a day of commemoration on Waitangi Day, 6 February, when Queen Elizabeth II attended the ceremonies at Waitangi.
 Other events occurred in communities around New Zealand.
 The Sesqui 1990 fair in Wellington was a flop, and closed early.

 1993 marked 100 years since women gained the vote in New Zealand, and the Suffrage Centennial Year Trust funded relevant projects including events, memorials, films and books.

-In 2000 the new millennium was celebrated at publicly funded events in the Chatham Islands, at Mt Hikurangi on the East Coast, and Gisborne – the first places to see the sun in the new year.
+In 2000 the new millennium was celebrated at publicly funded events in the Chatham Islands, at Mt Hikurangi on the East Coast, and in Gisborne – the first places to see the sun in the new year.

 Many institutions, from schools to business, celebrate significant anniversaries.
-Anniversaries of wars or battles, such as the New Zealand wars and the First World War, are also commemorated.
+Anniversaries of wars or battles, such as the New Zealand Wars and the First World War, are also commemorated.